folio-org/mod-ldp/README.md

 # mod-ldp

+Copyright (C) 2020-2021 The Open Library Foundation

+This software is distributed under the terms of the Apache License, Version 2.0.
+See the file "[LICENSE](LICENSE)" for more information.

 ## Overview

 `mod-ldp` is a FOLIO module that mediates access to the Library Data Platform (LDP).
 It removes the need to deal directly with a relational database by providing a simple WSAPI that can be used by UI code such as [`ui-ldp`](https://github.com/library-data-platform/ui-ldp).